-\\This function is only applicable for DSA700 with the corresponding option.
+This function is only available for DSA800/E with the corresponding option.

 Front Panel Key Backlight

 The on/off state and the color of the backlights of some keys at the front panel indicate the working state of the spectrum analyzer.
 The states are as listed below.